-Some SUB\PROJECT defaults are already defined for use, including vcul18 and arty.
-These default SUB\PROJECT's setup the necessary test harnesses, packages, and more for the Chipyard make system.
-Like a software RTL simulation make invocation, all of the make variables can be overridden with user specific values (ex. include the SUB\PROJECT with a CONFIG and CONFIG\PACKAGE override).
-In most cases, you will just need to run a command with a SUB\PROJECT and an overridden CONFIG to point to.
+Some SUB_PROJECT defaults are already defined for use, including vcu118 and arty.
+These default SUB_PROJECT's setup the necessary test harnesses, packages, and more for the Chipyard make system.
+Like a software RTL simulation make invocation, all of the make variables can be overridden with user specific values (ex. include the SUB_PROJECT with a CONFIG and CONFIG_PACKAGE override).
+In most cases, you will just need to run a command with a SUB_PROJECT and an overridden CONFIG to point to.
 For example, building the BOOM configuration on the VCU118:

+'''

-make SUB\PROJECT=vcu118 CONFIG=BoomVCU118Config bitstream
+make SUB_PROJECT=vcu118 CONFIG=BoomVCU118Config bitstream

+'''

 That command will build the RTL and generate a bitstream using Vivado.
-The generated bitstream will be located in your designs specific build folder (generated-src/<LONG\NAME>/obj).
+The generated bitstream will be located in your designs specific build folder (generated-src/<LONG_NAME>/obj).
 However, like a software RTL simulation, you can also run the intermediate make steps to just generate Verilog or FIRRTL.